shader-slang/slang/docs/user-guide/a1-06-spirv-target-specifics.md

 }
 ```

-This behavior is same to how DXC translates from HLSL to SPIR-V.
+This behavior is same to [how DXC translates Hull shader from HLSL to SPIR-V](https://github.com/Microsoft/DirectXShaderCompiler/blob/main/docs/SPIR-V.rst#patch-constant-function).